 how do i write a 3 paragraph essay

-5. 3 Paragraph Essay
+5. Three Paragraph Essay Outline

 how do i write a 3 paragraph essay